-To buy or not to buy from overseas ?
+To buy or not from overseas ?

 Time for consideration and claim (II)